- Fellowship - The New York Center for Voice & Swallow Disorders (2010-2011), Laryngology

 “It’s your only set of vocal folds – and unlike the flute or a guitar, you can’t trade it in or upgrade it 10 years down the road.”

-Not to worry, says Lesley Childs, M.D., an Assistant Professor of Laryngology, Neurolaryngology, and Professional Voice at UT Southwestern’s Clinical Center for Voice Care.
+Not to worry, says Lesley Childs, M.D., an Associate Professor of Laryngology, Neurolaryngology, and Professional Voice at UT Southwestern’s Clinical Center for Voice Care.
 “People think of nodules as a career-ending diagnosis, and it’s not,” she says.
 “The truth of the matter is, nodules are reversible with therapy.”

 Nodules are just one of the problems that bring voice-dependent professionals to see the Center’s specialized laryngologists and therapists.
 Overuse of the voice can also, for example, cause polyps and cysts, while surgery and viruses can lead to vocal-fold paralysis.
 “I see vocal athletes,” says Dr. Childs.
 “Our speech therapists are physical therapists for the vocal folds.”